-Terminating an IT Consulting Contract
+Terminating an IT Services Contract

-Most IT consulting contracts have termination clauses that spell out what happens if either party breaches the agreement.
+Most IT services contracts have termination clauses that spell out what happens if either party breaches the agreement.
 First, review your contract and make sure you’re clear on what you signed up for.
 If you have proof that the firm has breached the agreement, you may be able to avoid going through the legal process and just tell the firm that you want to find another consultant who can serve your needs better.
 Here are some scenarios that may allow you to get out of a bad deal immediately:

 - Both parties agree to terminate the contract

 - The provider has caused damages to your property or reputation

 - You’ve been billed inappropriately for services you didn’t receive

 - Lack of willingness to perform the contract warrants termination

 - The provider has been bought out by another company

 - No contract was signed or the agreement has already expired

 Before leaving your provider, research the market to find a replacement that’s more suitable for your needs.
 Use your experience to study future agreements more carefully.
 Consider a firm that offers flexible contracts so that you can decide over time if you wish to have a long-term relationship with them.
 Here are some key essentials to look for in your next IT services contract: